 Final Takeaway

 Keeping these content marketing goals in mind, you should be able to configure your content strategy to get the desired return on investment.
-However, you must also be careful that not all audience are looking for the same thing.
+However, you must also be careful that not all audiences are looking for the same thing.

 For B2B ventures, a transparent and authoritative approach is more useful.
 While, when trying to appeal to end-consumers, being able to create an emotional bond will fetch you long-term benefits and brand trust.